SamR1/FitTrackee/docs/_sources/features.rst.txt

     - farest distance
     - longest duration
     - maximum speed
-- Workouts list and filter
+- Workouts list and filter.
+Only sports with workouts are displayed in sport dropdown.

 .. note::
-    for now, only the owner of the workout can see it.
+    For now, only the owner of the workout can see it.

 Translations
 ^^^^^^^^^^^^